datajerk/c2d/README.md

 ### Description

-`c2d` is a small utility that will read Apple II binary and monitor text files and output a DOS ordered dsk image that will boot your code quickly.
+`c2d` is a small utility that will read Apple II binary and monitor text files and output a DOS ordered diskette image that will boot your code quickly.

 > Based on work by: